-Education aside, I have worked as both an Assistant Ranger – for the National Trust for Scotland – and, later, as an ecological field assistant in the Scottish Highlands.
+Education aside, I have worked, previously, as both an Assistant Ranger – for the National Trust for Scotland – and, later, as an ecological field assistant in the Scottish Highlands.
 The later role taking place under Taylor Wildlife, an ecological consultancy firm.
 With both roles interspersed with extensive work in public engagement and volunteer placements alongside the RSPB, Operation New World, Trinity Youth Association, Red Squirrels Northern England and additional days spent with groups such as the Tyne Rivers Trust.

 Through academic, voluntary and paid work, I have gained skills in a number of fields.With a list of these being shown below: